erinwolff/ChronoQuest/README.md

 ### Backend

-The backend consists of an [Express](https://expressjs.com/) server with a SQLite database and [Prisma](https://www.prisma.io/) as the ORM.
+The backend consists of an [Express](https://expressjs.com/) server with a Postgres database and [Prisma](https://www.prisma.io/) as the ORM.
 The entrypoint is `src/server/index.js`.

 API routes can be found in `src/server/api/`.